 Nickname: Baby Steph (because you rarely find her without her adorable new daughter, Penelope, strapped to her chest – unless, of course, Dr. Woods’ has kidnapped her).

 Arica has been working in the veterinary field for over 17 years.
 Having started out as a Technician Assistant, Arica dedicated herself to veterinary medicine and elected to attend and graduate from one of the top veterinary technician programs in the country (the Bel-Rea Institute of Veterinary Technology).
 Arica earned her Certified Veterinary Technician (CVT) license in 2008, and over the past nine years, Arica has developed a special interest in canine/feline medicine and anesthesia.

-Arica and is currently working to earn the title of Veterinary Technician Specialist (VTS) in Clinical Practice, the highest professional credential for veterinary technicians in general practice.
+Arica is currently working to earn the title of Veterinary Technician Specialist (VTS) in Clinical Practice, the highest professional credential for licensed veterinary technicians in general practice.

 Arica moved to California and joined the Cardiff Animal Hospital & Wellness Center team in September 2016.
 When not at work, Arica can be found running up and down the coast with her two miniature Australian Shepherds, Oslo and Sidekick.

 Fun Fact: Arica has completed three full marathons and four half-marathons.
 She has run half of the events with her mother, and trains for each event running with her two dogs, Oslo and Sidekick.